Mark2Mark/Reporter-Toggler/README.md

 *This is a plugin for the [Glyphs font editor](http://glyphsapp.com/).*

 It adds a menu to the Palette, which gives you instant access to all your reporter plugins.
 Quick’n’easy on/off switching with just a single click.
-New Feature for Glyphs 3: You can now customize your favorite plugins to be filered with the Edit button.
+New Feature for Glyphs 3: You can now customize your favorite plugins to be filtered with the Edit button.
 (January 2021)

 ### Examples